How to create a Delivery Model and upload via S3

 - File structure is largely flexible, but please note that manifest files must be under the following path: s3://beeswax-data-<region>/bid_models/<buzz key>/customer_manifests/.

-- The final step to creating and using delivery models is to create the delivery model in the UI.
-API instructions can be found here.
-First, select +New> Bid Model
+The final step to creating and using delivery models is to create the delivery model in the UI.
+API instructions can be found here

 - The model will automatically go into ‘PENDING’ status.
 This status signifies the version is being validated and prepared to receive traffic.

-- Attach the Delivery Model to a new “Modifier” object.
-Go to “+New > Modifier” and do the following:
+- Now, you have to attach the Delivery Model to a new “Modifier” object.
+Go to “Create > Delivery Modifier” and do the following:

-- Specify a Default Delivery, which is the weight to be used if no “row” in the model matches (more on how to use Default Delivery below)
+- Specify the Fallback Weight, which is the weight to be used if no “row” in the model matches.

-6. Go to the Line Item (or Campaign), and associate the Delivery Modifier to it from the “Overview” page.
+- Go to the Line Item (or Campaign), and associate the Delivery Modifier from the “Optimization” page.